prometheus/prometheus/docs/configuration/configuration.md

   [ rule_query_offset: <duration> | default = 0s ]

   # The labels to add to any time series or alerts when communicating with
   # external systems (federation, remote storage, Alertmanager).
+  # Note that external_labels are always enabled in release-3.0.
   external_labels:
     [ <labelname>: <labelvalue> ... ]